 For more information on each authentication method, check out the sections below.

 Authenticator Apps are a great way to generate one-time passcodes as they can be generated without needing cellular service (required for SMS passcodes) or logging into an email app.
 For Textline, you can use any Authenticator App that can scan a QR code.
 This includes phone-based apps like Google Authenticator and Duo and password managers like 1Password and LastPass.

 SMS-based one-time passcodes are some of the most popular forms of Multi-Factor Authentication as it provides a second form of authentication and doesn’t require a user to download an app.
 For Textline, we will use the phone number in an Agent’s profile, so if you don’t have one, setting up MFA through SMS will prompt you to enter a phone number.
 Once you have added a number, one-time passcodes will be sent to your phone and you’ll need to check your SMS inbox for the codes to enter into Textline.

 This is the easiest of all the one-time passcode delivery methods as all Agents in Textline require an email address.
 By turning on email as a method for delivering one-time passcodes, Agents will need to check their email inboxes for an email from Textline containing the passcode to enter after they have signed in with their username and password.

 Multiple Authentication Methods

 If an agent sets up multiple delivery methods, Textline has a hierarchy for preferred methods and it goes Authenticator App > SMS > Email.
-What this means is if you have App and Email configured, Textline will ask for the code from the App first and if you want to use email instead, you will need to click the link below the box to trigger an email with the code.
+This means if you have App and Email configured, Textline will ask for the code from the App first and if you want to use email instead, you will need to click the link below the box to trigger an email with the code.

 Resetting Multi-Factor Authentication

-You can also set up others to reset MFA configurations by creating a custom role and setting the "Can update agents" permission to something other than Me.
+You can also set up others to reset MFA configurations by creating a custom role and setting the "Can update Agents" permission to something other than Me.